Postman

 Hold-to-light postcards....

-The Hagelberg idea was quite simple.
+The idea behind the Hagelberg design was quite simple.
 A image was printed by chromolitho or collotype process.
 Then a forme had to be arranged to stamp out carefully windows, doors, the moon or whatever.
 The address side was printed separately, and between the image and the sheet carrying the address side a blank sheet, usually of bright yellow colour was put.
 Some glue and pressed closely together.
 Ready.

 The ”Meteor” hold-to-light cards were done in a different way.
 No stamping-out necessary, the cards have a smooth surface.
-How it exactly worked is unknown to me.
+How the impressive effect was arranged is unknown to me.
 However, it required motifs with some “blank” areas, without heavy illustration.
-Also the postage stamp could ruin the effect a bit which is often very colourful.
+Postage stamps could ruin the effect a bit.

 Greetings from Berlin - Friedrichstrasse station.
 Hagelberg 36900, Dess.
 25, L. Typical chromolitho.
 P/u Dec.
 1900.
 The card is quite heavy.